Relaxing9/Mist/README.md

-# Mist (Kotlin Port)
+# Mist v1.0

-A branch to port the library to kotlin!!
+First offical release of Mist (Still in development)